 Ticket Sales ‘Crash Course’ Helps SNHU Grad Land MLS Job

-As an undergraduate sport management major at Southern New Hampshire University (SNHU), Aaron Therrien wasn’t someone you’d catch turning down an opportunity.
+As an undergraduate sport management degree student at Southern New Hampshire University (SNHU), Aaron Therrien wasn’t someone you’d catch turning down an opportunity.
 He was a member of the Sport Management Club, worked as a residential advisor and completed four internships among other activities.
 That drive hasn’t diminished since he graduated and has already led to a job at Major League Soccer’s D.C.
 United.

 Therrien joined the D.C.
 United Membership Sales and Service team, where he manages the club’s relationship with season ticket holders.
 He landed the job after a “crash course” at the MLS National Sales Center in Minneapolis where he honed his sales skills and learned the fundamentals of season ticket sales.
 Therrien arrived at sales center in January and was already back home in mid-February.
 After interviews with four MLS clubs, he accepted a job offer at D.C.
 United to kick off his career.